-At Kerns, we believe it is too risky to stay completely invested in the stock market at all times.
+It is too risky to stay completely invested in the stock market at all times.
 This is why investors use “hedges,” e.g., going to cash when risk is high.
 Most hedging strategies, however, are put on too early or taken off too late.
 Hedging too early causes whipsaw that reduces returns, while removing a hedge too late causes investors to miss the often highly profitable early stages of a new uptrend.
-The Valarian™ Equity Exposure strategy seeks to provide protection to equity portfolios by hedging only against markets vulnerable to a significant correction as defined by quantitative rules.
+The Valarian™ Equity Exposure strategy seeks to protect equity portfolios by hedging against markets vulnerable to a significant correction as defined by quantitative rules.
 We prefer to stay invested during bull and sideways markets as much as possible.
-Likewise, when in cash, the Valarian™ Equity Exposure strategy attempts to identify new uptrends as quickly as possible in order to exit the hedge.
+Likewise, when in cash, the Valarian™ Equity Exposure strategy attempts to identify new uptrends as quickly as possible in order to timely exit the hedge.
 This strategy is best used in signal form to help investment advisors and large investors control their equity exposure.
 It is also available as a SMA or subadvisor.

 Key features of the Valarian™ Equity Exposure strategy: